Manage Push Credentials

 Each iOS and Android platform has one default certificate per account, which is denoted by the “Default APNS” and “Default FCM” tags.
-You can change the default certificate anytime using Certificate Edit option.
+You can change the default certificate anytime using the Certificate Edit option.

 Add a Push Credential

 Both iOS and Android Push Credentials are centrally managed in the console using Mobile Push Credentials.
-Android uses the FCM certificate type and iOS uses APNS certificate type.
+Android uses the FCM certificate type and iOS uses the APNS certificate type.
 You can upload up to 10 certificates per account on the console.

 Adding iOS push credential

 Adding Android push credential

 You can update a push credential using the Edit option.
 The Certificate ID will not change for any consecutive updates to a certificate.

 You need not re-upload the certificate to reassign the default certificate